 ACRO has organised and operated emergency accommodation since the early 1970s.
 There are many within our community who cannot easily access private or public housing.
-Some are living in their cars, in parks and in dangerous circumstances.
+A rental crisis coupled with limited social and affordable housing are leading an increasing number to live in their cars, couch surf, sleep in parks and in dangerous circumstances.
 The provision of emergency accommodation will continue to be a priority for ACRO into the future.

 There has been much debate about refugees throughout the world.
 We, as international citizens, have an obligation to respond to the needs of those whose persecution in war-torn circumstances have forced them to flee their homes to find sanctuary elsewhere,.
 ACRO is a proud supporter of refugees and will continue to act responsibly in their repatriation to a new life in Australia.

 ACRO has a long history of engagement with local communities in the research and development of strategies that resolve conflict and reduce fear.
 With the uncertainties of climate change, economic hardship, the ageing population, dis-coordinated services and the like, the need for further interventions will be necessary.
 ACRO will continue with its work in the reduction of fear and the coordination of whole-of-community responses to social problems.

 ACRO believes that our youth are pivotal to our future.
 We will continue to promote and engage young people in the debates that will help shape them.
 We feel that one of the best ways to mentor young people to leadership is through inter-generational involvement - the young learning from the old and vice versa.
 We will continue to nurture youth leadership through collaboration and consultation.